-Nine and its share registry encourage shareholders to receive communications from Nine and its share registry electronically.
-The websites of Nine and its share registry both provide contact points for shareholders to communicate with Nine and the registry electronically.
+Nine and our share registry, Link Market Services, encourage shareholders to receive communications from Nine and our share registry electronically.
+The websites of Nine and the registry both provide contact points for shareholders to communicate with Nine and the registry electronically.